nicholaslws/BSF-projects/SOP/SOP.md

 After about 7-10 days, the nurseries should be ready (dry) to be trayed.
 Smaller nurseries tend to dry up sooner than the large ones.
-It might be helpful to remove the cardboard traps to encourage more airflow and faster drying times.
+It might be helpful to remove the cardboard traps early on to encourage more airflow and faster drying times.
 Wet cardboard also tends to breakdown in the nursery which makes sieving it more difficult.
+This has become less of a problem with the tripod stands.

-Once the nursery is ready (dry), we will remove as much substrate as possible from each nursery (ie dried clumps with no larvae).
+Once the nursery is dry, we will remove as much substrate as possible from each nursery (ie dried clumps with no larvae).
 This is done by sieving the mixture through an appropriate small sieve (\~1mm and \~4mm or the noodle sieve).
 The remaining larvae tends to clump together in panic and more substrate can be removed by skimming off the top substrate.
 The larvae and remaining substrate will be homogenized.
 The number of larvae in the nursery is estimated by counting the number in a small sample (3 x \~1.5g), which is then extrapolated based on the total weight of the nursery.
 The larvae are then distributed into batches of approximately 10,000, which are then added to each blue tray with food waste.
+Check the “BSF Feeding and Tray records” for more details.

 In the rearing area, there are four rows of racks for each line.
 Trays from the same week are placed on the same row to keep it orderly.
 Each week, the oldest trays are harvested and replaced by new trays.
-Currently, we target about 10 trays/line/week.
-But this might change depending on the backlog.
+Currently, we target about 6 trays/line/week.
+But this might change depending on the backlog and available manpower.

 Feeding
 -------